Despite their convenience, there are drawbacks when it comes to relying on web applications for business processes.

 While there is no 100% guarantee for safety, there are some steps one can undertake to avoid sustaining damage.

-If you are using WordPress then latest hacked report by SUCURI shows more than 70% of websites infected with one or more vulnerabilities.
+If you are using CMS, then the latest hacked report by SUCURI shows more than 50% of websites infected with one or more vulnerabilities.

 If you are new to web applications, here are some common threats to look out for and avoid: